Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Latent Feature:** It is a feature that we are not directly observing or defining but are instead inferring through our model from the other variables that are directly observed.

 **Legacy Features:** are older features that were added because they were valuable at the time.
 The have become redundant because of the implementation of new features without our knowledge.

+**Machine Learning Metadata:** Data about data, but not the data itself.
+Who triggerd the pipeline run?
+What hyperparameters were used for training?
+Where is the model file stored?
+When was the model pushed to production?
+Why was model A prefered over model B?
+How was the training environmnet configured?

 **Max Pooling:** operation like a convolution that returns the maximum value out of all the input data values pass to a kernel.